HOHMANN ORBITS

 Because Earth is behind Mars when we started off for Earth and

-Earth is running faster than mars, an occultation takes place during
+Earth is running faster than Mars, an other opposition takes place

 after we leave Mars or on day 875.20 since leaving Earth.
 Let's